 Okay, so now we know what and why, here’s the how.

-A percolation test will consist of digging hole (or several holes) in the ground around the proposed area of your soakaway system to a specified depth.
+A percolation test will consist of digging a hole (or several holes) in the ground around the proposed area of your soakaway system to a specified depth.
 Then the hole(s) will need to be pre-soaked so that the soil is saturated, then the test will be ran by filling the hole(s) to a specific level and timing how quickly the water level drops as the water percolates into the surrounding ground.
 Depending on the results you will then be able to calculate the size of the soakaway or drainage field required.
 Please note that you must not perform a percolation test in any severe or abnormal weather conditions as heavy rain or frozen ground or a draught will obviously lead to inaccurate results due to the changed water table.

 So the steps are as follows:

-- Dig the hole to 300mm wide by 300mm deep below the required invert level of the drainage pipe.
+- Dig the hole to 300mm wide by 300mm deep below the required invert level of the underground pipe.
 This could be anywhere up to one metre below the surface, so you may need to dig a hole large enough to stand in before excavating your percolation test hole.

 - Pre-soak the hole by filling it to at least 300mm and leave for at least 12 hours to allow the water to drain away

-- Then re-fill the hole to 300mm with new water and then time how long it takes to drain away from 3/4 full (225mm) to 1/4 full (150mm) then divide this time by 150mm the answer will then give the average time in seconds required for the water to drop 1mm.
+- Then re-fill the hole to 300mm with new water and then time how long it takes to drain away from 3/4 full (225mm) to 1/4 full (75mm) then divide this time by 150mm the answer will then give the average time in seconds required for the water to drop 1mm.
 This is called the “VP”

 - You’ll then need to repeat this exercise several more times with a total of three being the minimum.
 Each time calculating the average time taken for each hole.